-Verizon FiOS is a Fiber Optic internet service.
+Verizon FiOS is a Fiber Optic internet company.
 Unlike cable internet, it doesn’t rely on a modem.
 Instead, it uses an ONT device that connects to a router.
 However, some people use the term “modem” when referring to a modem-router combo or a wireless gateway.

 The service provider supplies the ONT (which replaces the modem).
 You only need a high-speed router or a Wi-Fi gateway.
 I have written a separate article on Verizon FiOS routers, this post shall focus on modem-router combos.